OpenBCI/Documentation/website/docs/FAQ/04-PaymentFAQ.md

 ## When will my credit card be charged?

-Our store system will authorize your card the moment you place your order and a settlement (debit) will likely occur within 48 hours.
+Our store system will authorize your card when the order is submitted and a settlement (debit) would occur within 48 hours.